V-Karch/codewars/MaximumLengthDifference/instructions.md

 Bash note:

 - input : 2 strings with substrings separated by ,
-- output: number as a string
+- output: number as a strin